21 May 2025

 Jordan is known to be the 3rd country with water scarcity in the world.
 This in turn poses a threat to water treatment and the sewage system.
 Some houses are not even connected to sewers which is a huge health hazard.
 Aia Abul-Haj and Motaz Al-Thaher came up with a product – decentralized wastewater treatment system (DWTS) – as part of their initiative, SOLVILLION.

-Alternatively, SOLVILLION invites on college students who are educated on the matter to be part of focus groups, which can be followed with competitions and prizes.
 “This, in part, helps the students be more involved along with helping us figuring out the best laid-out water solutions,” she notes.

 Photos: Courtesy of SOLVILLION.